UltimateTimmeh/r-daily-programmer/README.md

 For more information about this repository and its contents, how to execute challenge solutions, example runs of challenge solutions, code documentation... you should consult this project's documentation master file.
-An online version of the documentation will be made available soon.
+The latest online version of the documentation can be found [here](http://users.telenet.be/dailyprogrammer/).
 If you're only interested in the source code, then you can stay here and simply browse the repository's `dailyprogrammer` directory.

 All code in this project is documented through the docstrings as well as I am able.
 All docstring documentation can be automatically bundled as reStructuredText in the `docs` directory and then